-- Only lists items in a checklist format - 2-5 levels (e.g. exemplary-competent-beginning; proficient-intermediate-novice) - Timesaving - Does not describe differences between levels of the scale - Does not provide students with sufficient insight on levels of achievement - Criteria can be communicated separately to create "teachable moments"
+- Only lists items in a checklist format - 2-5 levels (e.g. exemplary-competent-beginning; proficient-intermediate-novice) - Time-saving - Does not describe differences between levels of the scale - Does not provide student with sufficient insight on levels of achievement. - Criteria can be communicated separately to create "teachable moments"